hanfak/hanfak/README.md

 Hello everybody,

+I am a developer, working primarily with Java in backend/middleware services since February 2017.

 This is my repository where I put things that I have learned (notes and code) and contributions to other projects

-I have a java library for writing fluent validations, [Valid8or](https://github.com/hanfak/valid8or)
+I have a java library for writing fluent validations, [Valid8or](https://github.com/hanfak/valid8or) and a library for creating plantuml flowchart/activity diagrams using a fluent interface [FLowgen](https://github.com/hanfak/flowgen)

-I have repo full of notes on development that I have studied independently or at work see [notes](https://github.com/hanfak/topics-to-learn) and the a [nicer ui via gitbooks](https://hanfak.gitbook.io/workspace)
+I have repo full of notes on development that I have studied independently or at work see [notes](https://github.com/hanfak/topics-to-learn) and the a [nicer ui via gitbooks](https://hanfak.gitbook.io/workspace), and playground to learn and try new programming ideas [java playground](https://github.com/hanfak/design-patterns-examples-)

-Here is an index of my repos that might be useful
+Here is an index of some of my repos that might be useful

 |Name|Description|Tech|
 |----|-----------|----|